ip2root/ip2root/README.md

 # Licence

-The following tool is under the GNU GPL v3.0 licence.
+The following tool is under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public licence.

+You are free to:

+* Share — copy and redistribute the material in any medium or format
+* Adapt — remix, transform, and build upon the material

+Under the following terms:

+* Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* NonCommercial — You may not use the material for commercial purposes.
+* ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 Please refer to the [licence](https://github.com/0xblank/ip2root/blob/master/COPYING.md).